Chileans: European and neighboring immigrants

-After Chile's independence successive waves of Spanish, Italians, Irish, French, Greeks, Germans, British, Dutch, Croats, Russians, Poles, Hungarians, Portuguese and Middle Eastern people immigrated to the country.
+After Chile's independence successive waves of Spanish, Italians, Irish, French, Greeks, Germans, Austrians, British, Dutch, Croats, Russians, Poles, Hungarians, Portuguese and Middle Eastern people immigrated to the country.

 A substantial German immigration took place in 1848, laying the foundation for the German-Chilean community.
 Under a government sponsored program aimed at colonizing the southern region, the Germans (including German-speaking Swiss, Silesians, Alsatians, Austrians, and Sudeten Germans), colonized the south and have since influenced the cultural and racial composition of the southern provinces of Chile.
 It is estimated that 150,000 to 200,000 Chileans could have German ancestors.

 About 700,000 Chileans, or 5% of Chile's population, have Arab ancestry.
 Of these 500,000 are Palestinian descendants.

 Other historically significant immigrant groups include: Croatians, whose numbers today are estimated at 380,000 persons, about 2.4% of the population.
 4.6% of the Chilean population has some Croatian ancestry.
 Over 700,000 Chileans, 4.5% of Chile's population, has British (English, Scottish and Welsh) origin.

 Puerto Varas in southern Chile, shows German influence in its architecture.

 Between 90,000 and 120,000 Chileans are of Greek origin.
 Most live either in the Santiago or Antofagasta areas.
 Chile is one of the 5 countries with the most Greeks in the world.

 The number of Swiss is about 90,000.
 About 5% of the Chilean population has some French ancestry.
 600,000 to 800,000 are Italians.
 Other European groups are found in smaller numbers.